bluikko/Start-WSUSCleanup/README.md

 Story time!
 ```
-There was once a good WSUS maintenance script.
+Once there was a good WSUS maintenance script.
 Many people, including Microsoft
 employees with insider information about how WSUS works and detailed knowledge
 of the SUSDB database, helped to improve the script.
 Over a long period of time
 the script became the ultimate WSUS maintenance script.
 Then the maintainer of